+Close all Velcro zipper covers and pocket flaps.
 Lay your drysuit flat, zippers facing down, and, beginning with the toes of the fabric socks, roll the drysuit up all the way to the neck seal.
-Fold the arms of the drysuit over the rolled up drysuit and lightly secure the bundle with a strap or rubber band.
+Fold the arms over the rolled up drysuit and lightly secure the bundle with a strap or rubber band.
 Place your drysuit in a storage bag.